zentuit/unity3d-profile/README.md

 Twitter is supported out-of-the-box, authentication is done either through the signed in Twitter account (iOS 5+) or through web browser (fallback).
 Follow the next steps to make it work:

 1. Create your Twitter app at https://apps.twitter.com/
-2. On the menu bar click "Window -> Soomla -> Edit Settings" and toggle the "twitter" check box and fill in "Consumer Key" and "Consumer Secret".
+2. On the menu bar click "Window -> Soomla -> Edit Settings" and toggle the "twitter" check box.
+Then fill in "Consumer Key" and "Consumer Secret".

     > Consumer Key and Consumer Secret are located under "Keys and Access Tokens" of your twitter app.

 ### Google Plus

 ##### Targeting iOS:
   1. Follow [Step 1.
-Creating the Google Developers Console project](https://developers.google.com/+/mobile/ios/getting-started#step_1_creating_the_console_name_project) and create a google+ app for iOS.
+Creating the Google Developers Console project](https://developers.google.com/+/mobile/ios/getting-started#step_1_creating_the_console_name_project) and create a Google+ app for iOS.

-    > Set the BUNDLE ID of your google+ app to the Bundle Identifier of your unity3d app.
+    > Set the BUNDLE ID of your Google+ app to the Bundle Identifier of your Unity3d app.

-  2. On the menu bar click "Window -> Soomla -> Edit Settings", toggle "google" check box and fill the "Client Id" text box with "CLIENT ID" value of your google+ app.
+  2. On the menu bar click "Window -> Soomla -> Edit Settings", toggle "google" check box and fill the "Client Id" text box with "CLIENT ID" value of your Google+ app.

 ##### Targeting Android:
-  1. Follow [Step 1: Enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api) and create a google+ app for Android.
+  1. Follow [Step 1: Enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api) and create a Google+ app for Android.

-  > Set the PACKAGE NAME of your google+ app to the value of "Bundle Identifier" of your unity3d app.
+  > Set the PACKAGE NAME of your Google+ app to the value of "Bundle Identifier" of your Unity3d app.

-  > To create a custom keystore file with unity3d, navigate to "Player Settings" -> "Publishing Settings" and click "Create New Keystore".
-In your google+ app page, navigate to "API & Auth " -> "Credentials" and update the value of "CERTIFICATE FINGERPRINT (SHA1)" with the SHA-1 of your new keystore file.
+  > To create a custom keystore file with Unity3d, navigate to "Player Settings" -> "Publishing Settings" and click "Create New Keystore".
+In your Google+ app page, navigate to "API & Auth " -> "Credentials" and update the value of "CERTIFICATE FINGERPRINT (SHA1)" with the SHA-1 of your new keystore file.

   1. Navigate to "Window -> Soomla -> Edit Settings" and toggle "google" check box (ignore the Client Id text box).